tokio-rs/console/tokio-console/README.md

 * `Target` - The module path of the resource type.
 * `Type` - The specific type of the resource, possible values depend on the resources instrumented in Tokio, which may vary between versions.
 * `Vis` - The visibility of the resource.
-  * `INT` 🔒 - Internal, this resource is only used by other resources.
+  * `INT`/🔒 - Internal, this resource is only used by other resources.
-  * `PUB` ✅ - Public, available in the public Tokio API.
+  * `PUB`/✅ - Public, available in the public Tokio API.
 * `Location` - The source code location where the resource was created.
 * `Attributes` - Additional resource-dependent attributes, for example a resource of type `Sleep` record the `duration` of the sleep.